Healthy Crock Pot Recipe: Light & Creamy Slow Cooker Pasta Primavera

-Source: How to Make Love and Dinner at the Same Time: 200 Slow-Cooker Recipes to Heat Up the Bedroom Instead of the Kitchen
+Source: How to Make Love and Dinner at the Same Time: 200 Slow Cooker Recipes to Heat Up the Bedroom Instead of the Kitchen by Rebecca Field Jager.

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.

-If you like this Slow Cooker Pasta Primavera recipe, you might also like:
+If you like this Slow Cooked Pasta Primavera recipe, you might also like: